Bio3SS/Bio3SS.github.io/midterm1.md

 {% comment %}
 {% endcomment %}
 Midterm 1 will be held in our classroom during class time on Mon 12 Feb.
-It will cover Units 1-3 and parts of Unit 4.
+It will cover Units 1-3 only.

 There will be 20 multiple-choice questions (worth 20 points in total) and five points worth of short-answer questions.